ClockworkDev/ClockworkBlog/_posts/2017-6-10-keyboard.md

 `clockwork add keyboard`

-Once you have added the dependency, you just need to spawn a `keyboard` object in any level you want to depect keyboard input.
+Once you have added the dependency, you just need to spawn a `keyboard` object in any level you want to detect keyboard input.
 Add it to the level like this:

 {% highlight xml %}
 <object name="keyboard" type="keyboard" x="0" y="0" ></object>